marcmarinam/obsidian-fmp/Free trial remake/Remake FT Overview.md

 ### Discussed solution
 Instead of breaking apart the workflows, we can break apart the `getSubscriptionPlanData` and `getSubscriptionChangeData`.
 They are currently pulling too much weight, and having one of these functions specifically for free trial could be enough.

 We can create a new `getFreeTrialData` function that has similar responsibilities to the two mentioned before.
-This function could be called by the `purchaseExperimentalFreeTrialWorkflow`.
+This function could be called by the `experimentalFreeTrialPurchaseWorkflow`.

 ### Questions
 Should the journey to coupon relationship live only on ecomm-gate?
 At the moment we store these coupons in both ecomm-gate and titan.